Get more information about FINE Mortuary College LLC by clicking links below:

 - For part-time undergraduate students, the cost of attendance is about $730 per credit hour*

-- From the last reported year the graduating class was around thirty students
+- From the last reported year the graduating class was around twenty students

 *The posted costs for tuition, fees and supplies are determined through historical data and may not represent current costs.